United Kingdom : Wales

 A transfer takes you back to the village of Angle.
 Head round the southern side of Angle peninsula and your first far reaching view of the open sea.
 The route crosses the beautiful beach at Freshwater West (used as a filming location in one of the later Harry Potter films) before continuing across the cliffs to Elegug Stacks, a pair of lofty limestone towers, standing out to sea.
 Elegug is the local name for the guillemot and there's a good chance of spotting large colonies of this distinctive black and white bird here.
 From here we take you to the Stackpole Inn, your accommodation for the next 2 nights.

-You stay at the Stackpole Inn (breakfast included)
+You stay at Stackpole Inn.

 Day 4: Elegug Stacks to Stackpole Quay 13.5km/8.5mi/3.5hr